Define the function f(t) = exp(-pi * t^2)

 \[ \hat{f}(\nu) \approx \int_{-T}^{T} f(t) e^{-2i\pi\nu t} dt \]

-And for each of these tools, computing the Fourier transform revient à calculer l’intgrale below: \[ \hat{f}(\nu) \approx \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t) e^{-2i\pi\nu t} dt \] I recommends reading his article for more details on these three tools.
-Then we will focus on the numerical computation of the Fourier transform using quadrature methods, which is a numerical integration technique.
+For each of these tools, computing the Fourier transform essentially comes down to evaluating the following integral: \[ \hat{f}(\nu) \approx \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t) e^{-2i\pi\nu t} dt \] I recommend reading his article for more details on these three tools.
+Next, we will focus on the numerical computation of the Fourier transform using quadrature methods, a technique for performing numerical integration.

 Numerical Computation of the Fourier Transform

-We show that to compute the Fourier transform of a function \(f\) consists to approximating it by the integral below in the interval \([-\frac{T}{2}, \frac{T}{2}]\): \[ \underbrace{ \int_{-\infty}^{+\infty} f(t)\, e^{-2\pi i \nu t} \, dt }_{=\,\hat{f}(\nu)} \approx \underbrace{ \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt }_{=\,\tilde{S}(\nu)} \]
+We show that computing the Fourier transform of a function \(f\) consists to approximating it by the integral the following integral over the interval \([-\frac{T}{2}, \frac{T}{2}]\): \[ \underbrace{ \int_{-\infty}^{+\infty} f(t)\, e^{-2\pi i \nu t} \, dt }_{=\,\hat{f}(\nu)} \approx \underbrace{ \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt }_{=\,\tilde{S}(\nu)} \]

 where T is a large enough number such that the integral converges.
 Une valeur approchée of the integral \(\tilde{S}(\nu) = \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt\) can be computed using quadrature methods.
 In the next section, we will approximate the integral using the quadrature method of rectangles à gauche.

-Quadrature Method of Rectangles à Gauche
+Quadrature method of left Rectangles

-For computing the integral \(\tilde{S}(\nu) = \int_{-\frac{T}{2}}^{\frac{T}{2}} f(t)\, e^{-2\pi i \nu t} \, dt\), using the quadrature method of rectangles à gauche, we must respect the following steps: 1.
-Discretization of the Interval: We discretize the interval \([-\frac{T}{2}, \frac{T}{2}]\) into \(N\) uniform subintervals of length \(h_t = \frac{T}{N}\).
-The points in the interval are given by:
+- Discretization of the Interval:: We divide the interval \([-\frac{T}{2}, \frac{T}{2}]\) into \(N\) uniform subintervals of length \(h_t = \frac{T}{N}\).
+The discretization points[eft endpoints of the rectangles] in the interval are given by:

 \[ t_k = -\frac{T}{2} + k \cdot h_t, \quad k = 0, 1, \ldots, N-1. \]